WP-CLI commands

 The current WP-CLI commands for interacting with the events log are as follows:

-• wp simple-history event list to list events (alias of first command)
+• wp simple-history list to list events — a shorthand alias of wp simple-history event list.

 • wp simple-history event get to get details about a single event.